vkurup/kurup.org/README.md

      hugo

 #.
-When you're satisfied, commit to develop and push develop to staging:
+When you're satisfied, push to github pages:

-     git push staging develop
+     ./deploy.sh

 #.
-When you're satisfied with staging, merge develop to master and push master to prod:

-     git push prod master
+Commit and push the source chnages